Hiking trail to the Goisern Hut an the summit of the Kalmberg

 The Goiserer hutb is open daily from May 15th to October 31st.
 (We still recommend that you inform yourself by phone.)

 Starting from the B 145, turn towards the center of Bad Goisern and drive, following the road, past the Protestant church over the Goiserer bridge.
-After the bridge, turn right towards Ramsau.
-Follow the road to the parking lot Nordic Centre Bad Goisern “Trockentann”.
+After the bridge, turn right towards Ramsau / Steinach.
+Follow the road to the hut where tobogganing is given out for the Trockentann ride in winter.
+(NOT Nordic center!)
+You can park for free on the gravel parking lot.

 - Parking space: 20